 Infant and Early Childhood Mental Health

-Make no mistake: mental health issues can take root very early in life.
+Mental health issues can take root very early in life.
 Infants and young children can have diagnosable and treatable mental health disorders.
 Policies and programs that fall along a promotion, prevention, and treatment continuum provide parents and young children with support for social and emotional development and prevent and treat mental health issues as early as possible.
-Investments that support the mental health of infants and young children prevent the more costly interventions that all too often result when mental health challenges go unaddressed.

 Take Action